QuantEcon/python-lecture-sandpit.myst/lectures/opt_transport.md

 A
 ```

-The singularity of $A$ reflects that the  first three constraints and the last five constraints  both require  that "total requirements equal total capacity".
+The singularity of $A$ reflects that the  first three constraints and the last five constraints  both require  that "total requirements equal total capacities" expressed in {eq}`sumconstraints`.

-One  equality constraint is redundant.
+One  equality constraint here is redundant.

 Below we drop one of the equality constraints, and use only  7 of them.